checkly/docs.checklyhq.com/site/content/docs/monitoring/false-positives.md

 Effective monitoring stands and falls with its accuracy.
 You want to be alerted-and, if it comes to it, woken up in the middle of the night-only when there's a real issue.
 However, the reality is that false positives can occur for various reasons.
 A check might be affected by a harmless glitch in the network connection between Checkly and your check target, causing your site to be flagged as slow or unreachable, when, in fact, it is running perfectly fine.

 The public internet, with its millions of networks and nodes, can be unpredictable, making occasional hiccups unavoidable.
 Thankfully, many of these are just isolated incidents that resolve on their own, and there are ways to protect your monitoring setup from them.
+At Checkly, we aim to help you achieve the lowest false positive rate in the market, ensuring you are alerted only when it truly matters.

-In this section, we'll dive into why these issues happen and share strategies on minimizing the impact of false positives, allowing you to more clearly distinguish between a real problem and a simple network blip.
+In this guide, we’ll dive into common causes of performance variations and provide strategies to minimize false positives, allowing you to more clearly distinguish between a real problem and a simple network blip.

 ## Common Causes of Performance Variations